Yo-yo club: Brazil

+Santa Cruz is traditionally a yo-yo club.
+Playing from 1971 to 1981 on the top flight, since 1982 the club has spent nine seasons in the Brasileirão Série A, 18 seasons in the second division, three in the third division and three in the Brasileirão Série D. Due a severe administrative crisis, the club currently competes at the Campeonato Pernambucano.

+Since 2014, Avaí has been promoted to the top flight on even numbered years and relegated to the second division on odd numbered years.
+Since 2016, Sampaio Corrêa has been relegated to Série C on even numbered years and promoted back to Série B on odd numbered years.

+Since 2005, Coritiba has been relegated to the Brasileirão Série B five times (2005, 2009, 2017, 2020 and 2023), amassing seven relegations from Serie A to Serie B in total, a record high in Brazil.

+Other clubs who recently swung between divisions are América Mineiro, Criciúma, Sport Recife, Náutico, Figueirense, Ponte Preta, Bahia, Vitória, Guarani and Vasco.
+Most of them are from the Northeastern region of Brazil, from Santa Catarina and from smaller cities of São Paulo state.

 England

 Birmingham City

-Birmingham City have been promoted to and relegated from the top division more times than any other English club, with 12 promotions and 12 relegations.
+Birmingham City have the joint record with Leicester City of most promotions and relegations to and from the top flight, with 13 of each.

 Birmingham's longest period in one division has been 18 years in the First Division, from 1921 to 1939.
-Their next longest was 10 years, also in the First Division, between 1955 and 1965.
+Their next longest is their stint in the EFL Championship which started in 2011 and ended in 2024.

-Elected to Division Two in 1892, Birmingham were promoted to Division One in 1894 and relegated in 1896.
+Elected to Division Two in 1892, Birmingham was promoted to Division One in 1894 and relegated in 1896.
 Their next promotion came in 1901, and was followed immediately by relegation in 1902 and a third promotion in 1903.
-This time they lasted five years in the First Division, before relegation in 1908.
+This time City lasted five years in the First Division, before relegation in 1908.

 The next 70 years (including the breaks for the two world wars) were comparatively stable, with only three relegations and four promotions.
-After their seventh relegation, in 1979, they were promoted at the first attempt; the same happened in 1984 and 1985, but after their ninth relegation, in 1986, they spent 16 years out of the top flight.
+After the club's seventh relegation, in 1979, it was promoted at the first attempt.
+The same happened in 1984 and 1985, but after the ninth relegation, in 1986, they spent 16 years out of the top flight.

 During these 16 seasons Birmingham had two separate spells in the Third Division: from 1989 to 1992 (three seasons), and from 1994 to 1995 (one season).

-They were promoted to the Premier League for the first time in 2002.
-Their first spell in this league lasted four years, but in the four years from 2006 to 2009 they were relegated twice and promoted twice.
+Birmingham were promoted to the Premier League for the first time in 2002.
+Their first spell in this league lasted four years, however in the four years from 2006 to 2009, they were relegated twice and promoted twice.

 In 2011 they were relegated again, and this was the eighth time since 1979 that this had happened to Birmingham.
 Six of these relegations were between the top two divisions, and two were between the second and third.
-They have remained in the second-tier Championship since.
+They remained in the second-tier Championship until 2024, when they got relegated down to League One, and were promptly promoted back to the Championship in 2025.